EtzionR/My-Convex-Hull/README.md

 Convex Hull Algorithm, build from scratch ,using the Monotone-Chain method.

 ## Overview
+The code [ch.py](https://github.com/EtzionR/My-Convex-Hull/blob/main/ch.py) is version of the convex hull algorithm that build from scratch.

 The algorithm works by **Four** steps:
 - In order to get the boundary around our 2D points, we must first **sorting** the points, using to their X values.